 Count Henry of Schwerin was not an unknown person.
 Valdemar had previously had many outstandings with him, all of which had fallen to Valdemar's favor.

 Arnold tells that Valdemar - about 1207 - attacked Count Henry of Schwerin and his brother Guncelin and ravaged their land because of a negligible case: "The king also had a feud with Count Guncelin of Zverin and his brother Henrik, who had offended him by expelling John by the name of Gans of the land and violently taking possession of his castle Grabove.
 For he sent out an army under Albert, which he had ordained to the counties of North-Albingien, first destroying their castle Boyceneburg, and then irretrievably ravaged the whole country of Zverin."
-The Valdemar yearbook tells that again in 1214 Valdemar was on the war path in Schwerin, taking and destroying the fortress of Wotmund, and Count Gunzelin and Count Henrik of Schwerin had to take their land as a fief of the king.

 In the same year - 1214 - the Counts' sister, Oda, had married Count Niels 1. of Halland, Valdemar's son out of wedlock, and he had received half of the county of Schwerin as security for the dowry.
 In 1222, Count Henrik returned from his participation in the 7.
 Crusade and found that his brother, Gunzelin, and his brother-in-law, Niels of Halland, had both died the year before and Valdemar the Victorious had taken on the guardianship of his minor grandson, Niels of Halland-Schwerin, and appointed his nephew, Albert of Orlamünde, as governor and commissioned him to redeem the security.

-Ry Monastery Yearbook does not mention anything about that Count Henry was formally present on the island of Lyø - for example invited to the hunt.
+The Monastery Yearbook does not mention anything about that Count Henry was formally present on the island of Lyø - for example invited to the hunt.
 It only says that the kings "were by Count Henry apprehended in their bed on Lyø and their hofsinde betrayed them on Saint John on the day of the Latin gate."
 Which suggests that Count Henrik was merely aware that the king and his son were hunting together on Lyø on 6-7 of May, and this knowledge he had from a connection with one of the king's subordinates

-Albert of Orlamunde's seal.
-The text says: "Albertus Dei gratia comes Orlamunde et Holtsacie", comes Racesburgen et Sturmarie.
+Albert of Orlamünde's seal.
+The text says: "Albertus Dei gratia comes Orlamünde et Holtsacie", comes Racesburgen et Sturmarie.
 Photo "Danmarks Riges Historie af J. Steenstrup, Kr.
 Erslev, A. Heise, V. Mollerup, J. A. Fridericia, E. Holm, A. D. Jørgensen.

-The likely scenario is that Count Henrik, with a few flat-bottomed ships, ran up on the beach at Lyø in the early morning.
+The possible scenario is that Count Henrik, with a few flat-bottomed ships, ran up on the beach at Lyø in the early morning.
 The king, his son and most others slept safely - after the hunt and a good dinner the night before - in the awareness that they were staying on a deserted island far from friends and enemies.
 Possible guards were effectively overpowered.
 The count seized the two sleepy royals, destroyed the Danish ships and sailed away again.

 The Emperor, Frederick 2. responded quickly and wrote to the Bishop of Hildesheim: "Our High Majesty has been informed that the King of Denmark has been taken captive and held in prison by our beloved and faithful man, Count Henry of Schwerin, as you yourself know, this King has without cause seized much of the land of the Empire without, as he should, recognizing Os and the Empire.
 We therefore ask and remind you that you will make every effort that the King himself and his son should come into your hand, and likewise that you, along with the venerable Bishop Otto of Wurzburg, promise Count Henrik as much for his prisoners as they have offered him a ransom."